Emerging Europe’s greatest scams

 Almost none of the money has been recovered, yet no charges have been brought against Kolomoisky, who has been living openly in Ukraine and until the war started was lobbying vigorously for the state to return the ownership of PrivatBank to him or pay him $2bn in compensation for capital he says he had in the bank at the time.
 In 2019 the NBU accused Kolomoisky of orchestrating a “terror campaign” against its staff as part of this effort.
 Among other things Gontareva's house in Kyiv was burnt down by unidentified arsonists.
 She told bne IntelliNews that she quit her job as NBU governor after a coffin with a mannequin dressed up as herself was delivered to the front door of the central bank and said Kolomoisky had personally threatened her with violence.

-Kolomoisky has also been a mentor to Ukrainian President Volodymyr Zelenskiy and threw his media empire’s weight behind Zelenskiy presidential election campaign in 2019, although the president has distanced himself from his oligarch friend since and stripped him of his citizenship in July this year.
+Kolomoisky has also been a mentor to Ukrainian President Volodymyr Zelenskiy and threw his media empire’s weight behind Zelenskiy's presidential election campaign in 2019, although the president has since distanced himself from his oligarch friend, and stripped him of his citizenship in July this year.

 Moldova’s $1bn bank frauds

 In Moldova’s notorious $1bn bank frauds around $1bn was stolen via three local banks in one of Europe’s poorest countries.
 The money was siphoned off from three major Moldovan banks, Banca de Economii, Unibank and Banca Sociala.
-The funds were transferred to shell companies in the UK and Hong Kong then deposited in Latvian bank accounts opened under various names.
+The funds were transferred to shell companies in the UK and Hong Kong and then deposited in Latvian bank accounts opened under various names.

 News of the frauds rocked Moldova when it was revealed that the central bank had extended MDL13.6bn ($1bn) in emergency loans to the three banks, which were later liquidated.
 In 2016, Moldova’s government issued bonds to compensate the central bank for the loans.
 This means that unless the funds can be recovered, ultimately the cost will be borne by Moldovan taxpayers, as the bonds will be repaid from the public purse over a 25-year period.